Software Engineering Institute: Conferences

 The SEI sponsors national and international conferences, workshops, and user-group meetings.
 Other events cover subjects including the acquisition of software-intensive systems, commercial off-the-shelf (COTS)-based systems, network security and survivability, software process research, software product lines, CMMI, and the SEI Team Software Process.

 Education and training

 Main facility on Fifth Avenue in Pittsburgh.

-SEI courses are currently offered at the SEI's locations in the United States and Europe.
+SEI courses are offered at the SEI's locations in the United States and Europe.
 In addition, using licensed course materials, SEI Partners train individuals.

 Membership program

 The SEI Membership Program helps the software engineering community to network.
 SEI Members include small business owners, software and systems programmers, CEOs, directors, and managers from both Fortune 500 companies and government organizations.

 Affiliate program

 Through the SEI Affiliate Program, organizations place technical experts with the SEI for periods ranging from 12 months to four years.
-Affiliates currently are working on projects with the SEI to identify, develop, and demonstrate improved software engineering practices.
+Affiliates work on projects with the SEI to identify, develop, and demonstrate improved software engineering practices.